RakanMyHusbando/bootz-card-game-bot/README.md

 Welcome to the Bootz Card Game Bot repository!

 ## Description
-Bootz Card Game Bot is a TypeScript-based bot designed to interact with a card game.
+Bootz Card Game Bot is a TypeScript-based bot designed to interact with the [Bootz Card Gane](https://github.com/RakanMyHusbando/bootz-card-game) .
 The bot is capable of managing game logic, player interactions, and game state.

+## Features
+- [ ] card designs
+- [ ] swap trading cards
+- [ ] card game matches

 ### Bot Commands
-- [] ```/register``` to register user for
+- [ ] ```/register``` to register as a new user

 ## Installation
 To install and run the bot locally, follow these steps: